-Mother’s Day is the one time a year when most of society takes a day to show some appreciation for the women who have loved and cared for their children.
+The one time of year when society takes a day to show appreciation for the women who have cared for their children.

 It’s a hard job being a mom.
 I’ve seen the struggles my wife has gone through with our two daughters.
-But it’s not just the teenage years that were a struggle.
-It was seeing our girls grow up so quickly.
+But it’s not only the teenage years that were a struggle.
+It was seeing our girls grow up so fast.
 One minute they’re sleeping on our chest, learning to laugh and playing patty cake.
 Then they’re up and running around the house.
-Before you know it, they’re gone to school most of the day and then it would seem like a few moments later they’re planning for life after high school.
+Before you know it, they’re gone to school most of the day and then they’re planning for life after high school.

 The time goes by so quickly.
 That’s the real struggle.

 You bring this little life into the world and then it passes and you’re only left with the memories.

 As a photographer, I was lucky enough to document our daughter’s childhoods.
 I was able to capture those little moments of the girls sleeping with my daughter.
 I have those shots of them goofing around with Marie on the trampoline or on family outings.

 We have those memories captured in images for us to reflect upon.
 And that’s the one of the greatest gifts I can provide for the mother of my daughters — captured memories.